Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 As they come to rest.
 One answers shoko.
 "Yes, You are being hunted."
-"You would be hunted now if our master knew you called us. *they know they know they know they know*" "Your cousins are weird Ochi"
+"You would be hunted now if our master knew you called us. *they know they know they know they know*" "Your cousins are weird Ochi." - N
-"So are yours"
+"So are yours." - O

 The party determines a watch order and sets to bed.